Ricky-pon/hEDDC/README.md

 ## Install

-After installing rust language, go to directory `eddc-heuristics` and type
+After installing rust language, go to the directory `eddc-heuristics` and type

 `cargo run --release`

-Then,
+Then, you will have an executable binary:

 `./eddc-heuristics/target/release/hEDDC`

-is the executable binary. hEDDC is a heuristic algorithm for estimating the accurate EDDC, but its estimation is highly correlated with the accurate EDDC, which is shown by substantial benchmark data.
+hEDDC is a heuristic algorithm for estimating the accurate EDDC, but its estimation is highly correlated with the accurate EDDC, which is shown by substantial benchmark data.

-If one wants to calcualte the exact EDDC value, go to `eddc-exact` and type
+If one wants to calcualte the exact EDDC value, go to the directory `eddc-exact` and type

 `cargo run --release`

-Then, we can obtain
+Then, you can obtain:

 `./eddc-exact/target/release/EDDC_exact` ,